danog/MadelineProtoDocs/old_docs/API_docs_v91/methods/README.md

 * <a href="account.resetNotifySettings.html" name="account.resetNotifySettings">Resets all notification settings from users and groups.: account.resetNotifySettings</a>

-* <a href="contacts.resolveUsername.html" name="contacts.resolveUsername">Resolve a @username to get peer info: contacts.resolveUsername</a>

 * <a href="messages.getStatsURL.html" name="messages.getStatsURL">Returns URL with the chat statistics.
 Currently this method can be used only for channels: messages.getStatsURL</a>

 * <a href="account.getAuthorizationForm.html" name="account.getAuthorizationForm">Returns a Telegram Passport authorization form for sharing data with a service: account.getAuthorizationForm</a>

-* <a href="updates.getState.html" name="updates.getState">Returns a current state of updates.: updates.getState</a>

 * <a href="account.getWallPapers.html" name="account.getWallPapers">Returns a list of available wallpapers.: account.getWallPapers</a>